-On this section, you will find the reflections and opinions that former trainees have decided to share
+On this page, you will find reflections and opinions shared by former trainees on their traineeship experience.

-Data is taken from satisfactions surveys conducted at the end of each traineeship session.
+The information is taken from satisfaction surveys conducted at the end of each traineeship session.

 About the testimonials

 Some former trainees decided to mention their name and DG where they were doing their traineeship, some have focused on their impressions without giving more details.